 Ideal candidates will have great promise, yet lack access to networks of professionals and artists able to help them take their careers to the next level.
 An ideal candidate will also most benefit from additional skills development and the provision of space and support to create documentary films.
 We seek artists whose work stimulates debate and discussion in our community around the themes that guide the BDC: justice, education, and social progress.
 Lastly, artists must be willing to work collaboratively and supportively in a group of peers and commit to participating in at least 80% of the workshops.
 Participants are responsible for collaborating on several short documentary projects and are expected to independently complete at least one short documentary during their fellowship.

 Candidates are required to supply the following:

 - Resume or CV

-- One sample of your documentary filmmaking work.
+- A link to at least one sample of your documentary filmmaking work.
 Submissions can be of any length, including full-length features, shorts, or webisodes.